rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 	- Audit customer contact information to ensure up to date (moves, latest emails, etc.)
 	- Invite customers to test apps on new cluster with new core k8sapps
 	- Await completion and validation of all customer testing
+- Update and practice disaster recovery for new cluster and k8sapps
 - Move new cluster and k8sapps into production

 ## Related